bishwajit70/independent-service-provider/README.md

 # This project was bootstrapped with [Wedding Photographer](https://weeding-photographer-669b5.web.app/).

 # Functionality:
-* Used Login system with email and password
+* Used Login system with email / password
 * Used Login system with google
 * Used Login system with Github
 * Used Resgister user with email and password